raqbit/Raqbot-java/README.md

 **?help**: Sends you the help menu.

+He'll also react on "*lenny face*" or any variation of that (with/without space and with higher case letters) by putting a real lenny face in chat.

 ##Exeptions
 **JustABotX** will ignore logging messages with his own commands and EsperNet logon messages.